List Of Classes

 Classes are taught at San Leandro Rifle & Pistol Range at 3001 Davis St. The range opens at 9am but please be outside the front gate by 8:50am.
 Parking is limited so I will let students in early to double-park in the far left corner of the parking lot to leave more room for regular patrons.

-All classes start on the range from 9am-12pm.
-Saturday classes have a one hour break for lunch, followed by classroom instruction from 1-6pm.
+Saturday starts in the classroom from 9am-12pm, then a one hour break for lunch, followed by range instruction from 1-6pm.
 Please bring a bag lunch to Sunday classes.
-The range closes at 5pm so we will have a working lunch and start classroom instruction immediately after range from 12-5pm.
+The range closes at 5pm so we will have a working lunch.

 Allowed Pistols and Modifications

-Contra Costa Sheriff's Office does not allow any modifications to CCW firearms or mounting red dot sights, lasers or weaponlights.
-(The only exception is they do allow installing aftermarket iron sights such as tritium sights.)
+You may have up to two firearms on your permit.
+The Contra Costa County Office of the Sheriff does not allow any modifications to CCW firearms or mounting red dot sights, lasers or weaponlights.
+(Aftermarket iron sights such as tritium sights, grip tape and OEM replacement parts are allowed.)
 Furthermore they do not allow the following types of firearms:

-The Contra Costa Sheriff's Office Range Master will inspect all firearms for suitability during official qualification and has the discretion to reject any firearm.
+The Contra Costa County Office of the Sheriff Range Master will inspect all firearms for suitability during official qualification and has the discretion to reject any firearm.

 Range Qualification